 An omnichannel strategy seeks to…

-- Contextualise and personalize across the entire user experience or customer journey, taking into account all channels, deliverables, and touchpoints
+- Contextualise and personalise across the entire user experience or customer journey, taking into account all channels, deliverables, and touchpoints

 - Speak with one voice so communications channels work in harmony to mutually reinforce each other